Handling Tool Calls

 Overview

 When AI agents use tools (functions) during conversations, you can monitor these tool calls on the client side.
+Tool calls and their results are now part of the conversation history, making them easy to display and track.
 This is useful for:

 - Real-time UI updates: Show users what actions the AI is performing